Knowledge is Power: Empowering Yourself Through Financial Education

 Financial education is not just about managing your day-to-day finances; it's also about planning for the future.
 Retirement planning is a critical aspect of financial literacy that often gets overlooked until it's too late.

 In Canada, the average retirement age is 64, with many Canadians relying on government pensions and savings to fund their retirement years.
-However, with the rising cost of living and increased life expectancy, it's essential to start planning for retirement early.
+However, with the rising of living and increased life expectancy, it's essential to start planning for retirement early.

 According to a survey by the Canadian Payroll Association, only 36% of Canadians feel confident that they will have enough money to retire comfortably.
 This lack of confidence stems from a lack of knowledge about retirement planning options and strategies.